Skip to main content

 FieldDescription

-typeThe UI context that triggered the agent (for example SALES_HUB_ORDER_EDITOR)
+typeThe agent type that triggered the request (for example SALES_HUB_ORDER_EDITOR)

 adminUserIdThe backoffice user who triggered the agent